After Miami – Olympic selection takes centre stage

-The Hempel World Cup in Miami petered out on Sunday, but there are always winners and loosers . . . heartbreak for one is jubilation, for another.
+The Hempel World Cup in Miami petered out on Sunday, but there are always winners and loosers . . . heartbreak for one is jubilation for another.

 The British 49er/FX teams finished in the medals despite the character forming (difficult) conditions, and while it may have been heartbreak for Hannah Mills and Eilidh McIntyre with 470 gold snatched from them at the eleventh hour.